google/zetasql/docs/pipe-syntax.md

 Replaces the value of a column in the current table, similar to [`SELECT * REPLACE (expression AS column)`][select-replace] in standard syntax.
-Each reference column must exist exactly once in the input table.
-Table aliases (like `t.x`) still point to the original column.
+Each referenced column must exist exactly once in the input table.

-This pipe operator doesn't correspond to the [set operators][set-operators] in standard syntax, which combine input query results.
+After a `SET` operation, the referenced top-level columns (like `x`) are updated, but table aliases (like `t`) still refer to the original row values.
+Therefore, `t.x` will still refer to the original value.

 **Example**